 The third thing to consider, that I think often gets missed in these discussions, is shielding.
 Low capacitance cable generally has low capacitance because it has less shielding.
 Less shielding means a higher chance of interference and microphonics.
 More shielding generally means higher capacitance and a stiffer cable with less flexibility.
 They may be unaffected by the outside, but they'll be heavier, tougher to work with, and will drain the high end on longer cable runs.
 It's all a balancing act, based on the needs and preferences of the end user.

 In my opinion, unless you have a fairly large pedalboard and/or some long cable runs (to and from the amp and effects return across the stage), the impact will be fairly minimal (if noticeable at all).
-We offer low capacitance mini cable.
-We also have standard capacitance mini cable (on the low side, but wouldn't be considered "low" by the cable aficionados out there).
-Both are a perfect fit with the SP500 and SPS5 plugs.
+We offer our own low capacitance mini cable.
+It is 4.8mm diameter, making it suitable for 400-series or 500-series right angled SquarePlugs, or the SPS5 straight plugs.

-Unless people are after a certain preferred brand because they've succumbed to the marketing, those two should cover the needs of pretty much everyone, and they are at a highly competitive price.
+Unless people are after a certain preferred brand because they've succumbed to the marketing, that should cover the needs of pretty much everyone, and at a highly competitive price.